ionic-team/ionic-portals/website/docs/for-android/known-issues.md

 sidebar_label: Known Issues
 ---

-## iOS Notifications

-All versions of IonicPortals on iOS prior to 0.6.5 contain a bug where Capacitor takes control as the `UNNotificationCenterDelegate`.
-Upgrading to 0.6.5 will resolve the issue.

-## iOS Swift Package Manager Integration

-There are currently two separate, but similar issues when integrating IonicPortals as an SPM dependency.
-Both manifest themselves as Invalid Bundle errors from App Store Connect

 ### IonicPortals as a single target dependency

 Capacitor v3.5.1 has an issue where it has an embedded `Cordova.framework`.
 This causes uploading to App Store Connect to fail with error codes `ITMS-90205` and `ITMS-90206`.
 The workaround is to delete the embedded framework as part of your build process: